Loop Trail? Yes

 The Alabama Department of Conservation and Natural Resources promotes wise stewardship, management and enjoyment of Alabama's natural resources through five divisions: Marine Police, Marine Resources, State Lands, State Parks, and Wildlife and Freshwater Fisheries.
 To learn more about ADCNR, visit www.outdooralabama.com.

 Width: 24 inches.

 Grass or Vegetation

 Year Designated: 2012

-Website: The Forever Wild Walls of Jericho
+Website: Alabama Forever Wild Land Trust/Walls of Jericho

 For more information and current conditions, contact the trail manager (listed below).
 For questions, suggestions, and corrections to information listed on the website, contact American Trails.